Huguitis/aoi.js-documentation/src/functions/util/findMember.md

 ---
 title: $findMember
-description: $findMember will find a specific member in a specific guild.
+description: $findMember will find a specific member in a specific guild by their name.
 id: findMember
 ---